 Interest-only loans can be tempting in real estate investing because the initial payments on them are lower than with conventional mortgages.
 Property owners may think they are a good idea because it will give them some time to fix up the property and get it rented out before they need to start making full payments.

-Another benefit of interest-only loans is that they enable property owners to pay off the loan much faster.
-However, neither of these two benefits are realized if the real estate investor doesn’t pay off the loan faster than initially planned for when the loan is taken out.
-The key is to avoid as much of the compound interest as possible, and the way to do that is to pay it off quickly, possibly even before the introductory period is up, if possible.
+Another benefit of interest-only loans is that they enable property owners to pay off their loans much faster.
+However, neither of these two benefits are realized if the real estate investor doesn’t pay off the loan faster than initially planned when the loan is taken out.
+The key is to avoid as much compound interest as possible, and the way to do that is to pay it off quickly, possibly even before the introductory period is up, if possible.